cosmos/cosmos/WHITEPAPER.md

 cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
-For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
-Validators must take care to ensure that there are no significant network partitions, to avoid situations where two conflicting reorg-proposals are signed.
+For now, we leave the problem of reorg-proposal coordination to human coordination via social consensus on internet media.
+Validators must take care to ensure that there are no remaining network partitions prior to signing a reorg-proposal, to avoid situations where two conflicting reorg-proposals are signed.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.